tcollins6049/bluetooth_hive_connect/docs/Bluetooth.md

 # Bluetooth Directory Documentation

+## BLEManagerSingleton.ts
+File used to manage a single instance of the BLEManager.
+This is needed throughout the application to perform various bluetooth operations.

 ## App_permissions.tsx
 File used to request necessary permissions for application from device.
 The following permissions are requested: